NeoGeographyToolkit/StereoPipeline/docs/tools/otsu_threshold.rst

 --num-bins <integer (default: 256)>
     Number of bins to use for the histogram.
-A larger value is suggested if the image has some pixels of unexpectedly high values.
+A larger value is suggested if the image has some outlying pixel values.